-MNCAT (part of the University-wide online library system) is the key to finding specific materials in the library.
-MNCAT provides access to nearly all law library materials by subject, author, title, and keyword.
+MNCAT Discovery (part of the University-wide online library system) is the key to finding specific materials in the library.
+MNCAT Discovery provides access to nearly all Law Library materials by subject, author, title, and keyword.

-The library provides public workstations (see maps for exact locations) to access MNCAT and other library resources.
-For assistance in using MNCAT, please consult the online help screens or the Law Library's Quick Guide to MNCAT (Classic version).
-You can also contact Reference office (email@example.com or 612-625-4309.
+The library provides public workstations (see maps for exact locations) to access MNCAT Discovery and other library resources.
+For assistance in using MNCAT Discovery, please contact Reference office (email@example.com or 612-625-4309.

-Classified texts and treatises do not have descriptive designations in MNCAT.
+Classified texts and treatises do not have descriptive designations in MNCAT Discovery.
 These materials are marked on library signs and maps as TEXTS or TREATISES.
 The floor locations of various Library of Congress subject classes follow.

 SuDoc numbers generally start with letter designations for major government agencies (e.g., S for the State Department publications).
 Documents are arranged alphabetically by SuDoc numbers in the U.S. Documents sections on the second floor of the library.
 A chart posted in this section explains the letter designations.